Innovation Districts vs. Research Parks

 The Innovation Quarter was first conceptualized in the early 2000s and has grown to over 200 acres and 1.7 million square feet of mixed-use space, 20,000 of which is laboratory space dedicated to biomedical and scientific research.
 The Innovation Quarter can boast of a tenant list that includes Wells Fargo, Precise Bio and Wake Forest School of Medicine, the 16th largest teaching hospital in the US.
 A focus on mixed-use development has turned the district’s empty tobacco warehouses and manufacturing plants into a district that’s now home to everything from a blockchain start-up to a craft chocolate factory.

 What Is a Research Park?

 Like innovation districts, research parks are small areas established to promote technological research, development and commercialization by bringing together academia, medical institutions and technology- or life science-based companies.
-In contrast to innovation districts, research parks tend to be more isolated and closed-off.
+In contrast, research parks tend to be more isolated and closed-off.

 The Elements of a Research Park